 In making a reapportionment the House of Representatives first determines the number of members to be in the next House, always taking care that the representation from no State shall be reduced, thus providing each member opportunity to return.
 This has made necessary an increase in the number of members each ten years.
 The first House in 1789 contained 65 members; the number at present is 435.
-The population to be represented in the forty-eight states is determined from the last census.
+The population to be represented in the forty-eight states is

+THE HOUSE OF REPRESENTATIVES President Wilson reading his message to the two houses determined from the last census.
 By dividing the number of people to be represented by the number of members to be in the House, the ratio is determined.
 Between 1910 and 1920 the ratio is one representative for every 211,877 persons, or major fraction thereof.
 Dividing the population of any State by the 211,877 determines the number of its Representatives in the House during the next decade.
 Each State is entitled to one representative regardless of population.
 At present the representation varies from one member from Delaware, Nevada, Arizona, Wyoming and New Mexico to forty-three from New York.
 Wisconsin has eleven.